-The golden age of screwball comedies lasted from about 1932 until 1942.
-It would have ended at the start of World War II, if Preston Sturges and Ernst Lubitsch hadn’t almost single handedly (or would that be double handedly?) kept it going.
-There were many fine comedies after 1942, but none had the same sense of comedic abandon that’s shown mostly perfectly in the 20 films below.
+The golden age of screwball comedies lasted from about 1932 until 1944.
+It would have ended at the start of World War II, if Preston Sturges hadn’t almost single handedly kept it going.
+There were many fine comedies after World War II, but none had the same sense of comedic abandon that was shown mostly perfectly in the 20 films below.

 (1) Duck Soup (1933; directed by Leo McCarey)